python/mypy/docs/source/stubgen.rst

    def create_empty() -> Window:
        return Window(0, 0)

-will be transformed into the following stub file:
+Stubgen can generate this stub file based on the above file:

 .. code-block:: python